linuslin0/macOS-Lenovo-Y450/LenovoY450/README.md

 Additional properties for injection can be found in Info_Y450.plist

+For now, this kext is provided for TEST PURPOSE ONLY and no signed version available at this time.

 Requirement
 -----------

 OS X 10.9 and above.

-OS X 10.11 for the CSR valid flags check.
+OS X 10.11 or higher version required for the CSR valid flags check.

 Installation
 ------------